werat/werat.github.io/content/posts/2022-10-24-debugging-wine-with-lldb-and-vscode/index.md

 In my [previous post about Wine](/blog/how-wine-works-101/) I mentioned a debugger that is capable of debugging both the Wine layer and the Windows application running with it.
 Time to share some details!

 The debugger in question is [LLDB](https://lldb.llvm.org/) with a few custom patches.
-LLDB is a mature modern debugger; it works on a number of platforms (Linux, Windows, macOS) and supports various formats for object files (ELF, PE/COFF, Mach-o) and debug information (DWARF, PDB).
+LLDB is a mature modern debugger; it works on a number of platforms (Linux, Windows, macOS) and supports various formats of object files (ELF, PE/COFF, Mach-o) and debug information (DWARF, PDB).

-_Normally_ the main executable and its dynamic libraries all have the same format of the object files (e.g. ELF on Linux) and the same format of the debug information (e.g. PDB on Windows).
+_Normally_ the main executable and its dynamic libraries all have the same formats of object files (e.g. ELF on Linux) and debug info (e.g. PDB on Windows).
 The debuggers also often make certain assumptions about how the dynamic loader works (remember `ld.so`?), since there's usually just one.
 However, certain applications are special and don't fit into this perfect picture...

 ## Why can't it just work?